TCSinger/TCSinger.github.io/index.md

 # Abstract

 Zero-shot singing voice synthesis (SVS) with style transfer and style control aims to generate high-quality singing voices with unseen timbres and styles (including singing method, emotion, rhythm, technique, and pronunciation) from audio and text prompts.
 However, the multifaceted nature of singing styles poses a significant challenge for effective modeling, transfer, and control.
 Furthermore, current SVS models often fail to generate singing voices rich in stylistic nuances for unseen singers.
-To address these challenges, we introduce TCSinger, the first zero-shot SVS model for style transfer across cross-lingual speech and singing styles, along with multi-level style control.
-Specifically, TCSinger proposes three primary modules: 1) the clustering style encoder employs a clustering vector quantization model to stably condense style information into a compact latent space; 2) the Style and Duration Language Model (S\&D-LM) concurrently predicts style information and phoneme duration, which benefits both; 3) the style adaptive decoder uses a novel mel-style adaptive normalization method to generate singing voices with enhanced details.
-Experimental results show that TCSinger outperforms baseline models in synthesis quality, singer similarity, and style controllability across various tasks, including zero-shot style transfer, multi-level style control, cross-lingual style transfer, and speech-to-singing style transfer.
+To address these challenges, we introduce StyleSinger2, the first zero-shot SVS model for style transfer across cross-lingual speech and singing styles, along with multi-level style control.
+Specifically, StyleSinger2 proposes three primary modules: 1) the clustering style encoder employs a clustering vector quantization model to stably condense style information into a compact latent space; 2) the Style and Duration Language Model (S\&D-LM) concurrently predicts style information and phoneme duration, which benefits both; 3) the style adaptive decoder uses a novel mel-style adaptive normalization method to generate singing voices with enhanced details.
+Experimental results show that StyleSinger2 outperforms baseline models in synthesis quality, singer similarity, and style controllability across various tasks, including zero-shot style transfer, multi-level style control, cross-lingual style transfer, and speech-to-singing style transfer.

 ![arch](./arch.jpg)